splunk/splunk-platform-automator/README.md

 ## Setup Windows Subsystem for Linux (WSL2)

-The [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) does allow to run Splunk Automator on Windows.
+The [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) does allow to run Splunk Platform Automator on Windows.
 It even allows to create virtualbox hosts from it on the windows host directly.

 Execute the steps [above](#framework-installation).
 To allow vagrant to talk to virtualbox follow the steps below.